THE DIVISION OF JUDAISM

 ENOCHIAN

-The Enochians believed a Messiah would be needed to administer the final teachings of the Law and the Prophets.
+The Enochian adherent believed in an end time, and everyone must prepare accordingly.
+The Nazarenes and the Ossaeans held a similar belief.
+The idea of a designated group that would carry forward godly virtue is indicated or stated throughout the Book of Enoch.
+The Enochians believed Israel needed the Messiah to administer the final teachings of the Law and the Prophets.
 Enoch chapters 38–40: “The first is the merciful, the patient, the holy Michael,” 40.8.
-The Enochian scriptural emphasis would be the Book of Enoch (Enoch), but otherwise very little is known about them.
+The Enochian scriptural emphasis is primarily based on the Book of Enoch as well as traditions concerning Enoch, but very little is explicitly known about Enochians.

 Enoch 48.2-5, “In that hour the Son of man invoked before the Lord of spirits, and his name in the presence of the Ancient of Days.
-Before the sun and the signs were created, before the stars of heaven were formed, his name was invoked,” compared with John 1.1-2, “In the beginning was the Word, and the Word was with God, and the Word was God.
+Before the sun and the signs were created, before the stars of heaven were formed, his name was invoked,” compared with John 1.1-2.
+“In the beginning was the Word, and the Word was with God, and the Word was God.
 The same was in the beginning with God.”
 Both scriptures would lead one to believe that the disciple John must have had familiarity with Enochic beliefs.

 §